nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 ### Data

-An small subset of the actual data is available in the data.npy and data_preprocessed.npy They consist of 100 traces respectively and will not be enough to train the network but gives on what the data looks like.
+An small subset of the actual raw and preprocessed data is available in the data folder.
+There is not enough to train the network but it at least gives an good overview on how the data looks like.

 ### Models